-The Board of Directors has appointed the firm of KPMG LLP, independent certified public accountants, to audit and opine upon the consolidated financial statements of the Company for the fiscal year ending October 31, 2003, such appointment to continue at the pleasure of the Board of Directors and to be subject to ratification by the stockholders.
+The Audit Committee of the Board of Directors has retained the firm of KPMG LLP, independent certified public accountants, to audit and opine upon the consolidated financial statements of the Company for the fiscal year ending October 31, 2004, such appointment to continue at the pleasure of the Audit Committee and to be presented to the stockholders for ratification.
 KPMG LLP has served as auditors of the Company since the Company's incorporation in 1980.
 The stockholders are asked to ratify such appointment.